rlucente-se-jboss/luminoth-ubi/README.md

 the `New Service Account` button.
 Select the `OpenShift Secret` tab and then download your secret.

-Determine the name of your secret using the command:
+Move the downloaded file to the current directory and then determine the name of your secret using the commands:

+    mv /path/to/*secret.yaml .
     SECRET_NAME=$(grep name: *secret.yaml | awk '{print $2}')

 ## Installation